 After Akaroa there were very few French immigrants.
 Some came in search of gold, and a few arrived in the 1870s as assisted immigrants.
 Numbers peaked at 848 in 1881, and did not increase for almost 100 years.

 Between 1991 and 2013 the number of French-born residents more than quadrupled, from 858 to 3,762.
 The reciprocal extended-stay visas offered from 1999 brought more young travellers, who enjoyed staying in an inexpensive country.
 There were increasing numbers of students seeking a degree from an English-speaking university.
 Some married New Zealanders and stayed.

 On occasion, tension has developed between France and New Zealand on the rugby field.
 There have been many fiercely competitive rugby tests between the two nations.
 The French first toured in 1961, and were beaten.
 But they won a resounding victory in the 1999 Rugby World Cup semi-finals. .
 Since 2000 the All Blacks and Les Tricolours have contested the Dave Gallaher Cup in their first match each calendar year.

-In the early 2000s most French-born lived in Auckland and Wellington, and nearly half had dual citizenship.
+In 2013 most people of French ethnicity lived in Auckland (43%), Wellington (14%) and Canterbury (10%).
 The largest occupational group were professionals.

 The small number of French immigrants bears no relation to the immense impact of French culture.
 Wine and other imports were recorded in 1892, and from the earliest days French was taught in schools.
-There is a strong history of cultural, scientific and academic exchange between the two nations.
+There is a strong history of cultural, scientific, literary and academic exchange between the two nations.

 With the post-war popularity of coffee bars and licensed restaurants came an appreciation of French cuisine, including wine, bread and cheeses.
 Trade and tourism increased the demand for cars, perfume, cinema, fashion and kitchenware.